BrockDSL/DSI2021/README.md

 <iframe width="665" height="374" src="https://www.youtube.com/embed/_MU5uQaIDPk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Digital exhibits are an excellent way to share and display metadata rich materials digital objects.
 They are particularly useful in bringing to life digitized material to reach a wider audience.
 Attendees will dig into the digital exhibit platform [CollectionBuilder](https://collectionbuilder.github.io/).
 This platform is totally web-based and easy to work with.
 The only requirement is the collection of digital objects that will be showcased.
-For an example of a fully developed CollectionBuilder site please consult [White Pine - King of Many Waters Collection](https://www.lib.uidaho.edu/digital/whitepine/).
+For an example of a fully developed CollectionBuilder site please consult [Geodata Listing](https://brockdsl.github.io/geodata-listing/).